QingliangHIT/IGEV-StereoLite/README.md

-# IGEV-StereoLite
+# Iterative Geometry Encoding Volume stereo-Lite
+> Core code reference: igev_lite and associated files in the core directory
+>
 Research Source:

 Real-time stereo reconstruction and geometric quantification of pavement distress with a variable-baseline platform

-# Iterative Geometry Encoding Volume stereo-Lite
-> Core code reference: igev_lite and associated files in the core directory

 ## 1. Environment Setup
 Install other dependencies